Sk2003pm/Snooker/snookerr-main/README.md

-# snookerr
+# Snooker
-i have developed website for snooker club
+I have developed a website for a snooker club